 - autumn (n.)

-Harvest was the English name for the season until autumn began to displace it 16c.
-In Britain, the season is popularly August through October; in U.S., September through November.
+Harvest (n.) was the English name for the season until autumn began to displace it 16c.
+Astronomically, from the descending equinox to the winter solstice; in Britain, the season is popularly August through October; in U.S., September through November.
 Compare Italian autunno, Spanish otoño, Portuguese outono, all from the Latin word.

-Unlike the other three seasons, its names across the Indo-European languages leave no evidence that there ever was a common word for it.
+Autumn's names across the Indo-European languages leave no evidence that there ever was a common word for it as there likely was for the other three seasons.
 Many "autumn" words mean "end, end of summer," or "harvest."
-Compare also Lithuanian ruduo "autumn," from rudas "reddish," in reference to leaves; Old Irish fogamar, literally "under-winter."
+Compare Greek phthinoporon "waning of summer;" Lithuanian ruduo "autumn," from rudas "reddish," in reference to leaves; Old Irish fogamar, literally "under-winter."